altvod/pymander/README.rst

     Buying russian salad for $5...

-The ``PrebuiltCommandContext.Registry`` class includes for decorators for assigning methods to specific handlers:
+The ``PrebuiltCommandContext`` class can be used with three decorators for assigning methods to specific handlers:

 - ``bind_exact(command)`` binds to ``ExactLineHandler`` (matches the line exactly to the specified string, e.g. the ``exit`` command)
 - ``bind_argparse(command, options)`` binds to ``ArgparseLineHandler`` (uses argparse to evaluate the line)